IBM-Blockchain-Archive/connectathon/README.md

   ./marbles.sh up <enrollID> <enrollSecret> <company> <user1> <user2> <user3>
   ```
-  Ensure that you populate all of the required fields.
-Recall that this demo is
+  Ensure that you populate all of the required fields and that you identically match the `enrollID`
+  and `enrollSecret`.
+If for some reason you supply an incorrect `enrollSecret`, you will need to
+  re-register and request fresh credentials.  __These inputs ARE case-sensitive.
+Additionally, be sure to only user
+  alphanumeric strings for your `enrollID`, `company`, and `users`.__

-  simulating an organizational admin who authenticates to a blockchain network,
+  Recall that this demo is simulating an organizational admin who authenticates to a blockchain network,
   and then permissions users to transact on the network via their organization's
   endorsing peer.
 A sample command line prompt might look similar to the
   following: